 The Company is currently unable to predict with certainty the overall impact that the factors discussed above and the effect of inflationary pressures may have on its business, results of operations or liquidity or in other ways which the Company cannot yet determine.
-The Company's European operations are currently experiencing higher energy costs, among other increased costs, due in part to the Russian-Ukrainian war and an impairment was recorded during the quarter ended September 30, 2023 related to the Company's European reporting units.
+The Company's European operations are currently experiencing higher energy costs, among other increased costs, due in part to the Russian-Ukrainian war and an impairment was recorded during the quarter ended September 30, 2023 related to conflict in the Company's European reporting units.
+Middle East between Israel and Hamas.
 The Company will continue to monitor market conditions and respond accordingly.